transkatgirl/KatVisualizer/README.md

 # KatVisualizer

-my attempt at making a music visualizer which better matches what you hear.
+An attempt at making music visualizer which better matches what you hear.

-a work in progress.
+The current processing chain consists of the following:
+- ERB-scale VQT utilizing ERB bandwidths
+- NC method windowing & spectral reassignment
+- ISO 226:2023 equal loudness contour
+- Extraction of panning information

 ## Building